-Regulation on Value-Added Telecommunications Services
+Regulations on Value-Added Telecommunications Services

 The Telecommunications Regulations of the PRC, or the Telecom Regulations, promulgated on September 25, 2000 and last amended on February 6, 2016, are the primary PRC regulations governing telecommunications services, which set out the general framework for the provision of telecommunications services within the PRC.
 The Telecom Regulations require that telecommunications service providers shall obtain licenses prior to commencing operations.
 The Telecom Regulations draw a distinction between basic telecommunications services and value-added telecommunications services.
 The Telecom Catalog, most recently amended by the MIIT on June 6, 2019, and issued as an attachment to the Telecom Regulations, identifies internet information services and online data processing and transaction processing as value-added telecommunications services.
-Based on the specific type of value-added telecommunications services permitted to be carried out, the license for value-added telecommunications services, or the VATs License, can be further categorized, among others, the VATs License for internet information services, or the ICP License, and the VATs License for online data processing and transaction processing, or the EDI License.
+Based on the specific type of value-added telecommunications services, or the VATs License, can be further categorized, among others, the VATs License for online data processing and transaction processing, or the EDI License.

-Foreign direct investment in telecommunications companies in China is regulated by the Administrative Provisions on Foreign-Invested Telecommunications Enterprises, or the FITE Regulation, which was issued by the State Council on December 11, 2001, most recently amended on March 29, 2022 and will become effective on May 1, 2022.
+Foreign direct investment in telecommunications companies in China is regulated by the Administrative Provisions on Foreign-Invested Telecommunications Enterprises, or the FITE Regulation, which was issued by the State Council on December 11, 2001, most recently amended on March 29, 2022.
 The FITE Regulation provides that the foreign party investing in a foreign-invested telecommunications enterprise, or the FITE, engaging in value-added telecommunications services may hold up to 50% of the ultimate equity interests of the FITE, except as otherwise stipulated by the state.
 The FITE must apply for VATs License to operate value-added telecommunications services from the Ministry of Industry and Information Technology, or the MIIT.
 According to the 2021 Negative List, foreign equity ownership in any value-added telecommunications services provider shall not exceed 50% (excluding e-commerce, domestic multi-party telecommunication, storage and forwarding business, and call center; which means the foreign equity ownership of operators of such services can be up to 100%).